Canceled party: Scrubbed match silences Olympic beach venue

 In the canceled match, the Japanese team of Megumi Murakami and Miki Ishii, who were 29th on the qualifying points list for the 24-team tournament but received the entry reserved for the hosts, earned the win by default.
 Officially, the Czechs were marked as “Did Not Start,” and their three round-robin opponents will be awarded victories.

-Sluková is one of at least three members of the Czech team who have tested positive since their arrival in Japan, including men’s beach volleyball player Ondřej Perušič.
-The team has said it’s investigating if the outbreak of COVID-19 is linked to its charter flight to Tokyo.
+Sluková is one of at least four members of the Czech team who have tested positive since their arrival in Japan, including men’s beach volleyball player Ondřej Perušič.
+The team has said it’s investigating if the COVID-19 outbreak is linked to its charter flight to Tokyo.

-In addition to the Japanese, 2016 gold medalist Laura Ludwig of Germany and her new partner, Margareta Kozuch, have already booked a win because of the Czech team’s withdrawal, as have the Swiss pair of Tanja Huberli and Nina Betschart.
+A third beach player, American competitor Taylor Crabb, tested positive for COVID-19.
+But his partner, Jake Gibb, will remain in the competition with alternate Tri Bourne, who was able to make it to Tokyo in time.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports